sourabbapusridhar/DevOps-Setup/instructions/hello_world.md

 ```
 $ git add hello.py
-$ git commit -m "Added Python Script."
+$ git commit -m "Added Python File."
 $ git push origin master
 ```

-* Visit your repository to confirm that your repository now contains the script `hello.py`.
+* Visit your repository to confirm that your repository now contains the file `hello.py`.

 ## Sign in to Travis CI
 * Since you already have a GitHub account, create a Travis CI account by visiting [Travis CI](https://travis-ci.com/) and selecting [Sign up with GitHub](https://travis-ci.com/signin).